NEW TEXTING FOR SALES AND GIVEAWAYS!

 If I wasn’t so overwhelmed with our move I’d be trying to do the webinar!
 I’m just so happy that I’m 6 weeks into the program and feel competent to cope with all the current challenges.
 Thank you, again!” – Cathy

 I want to start out my reminding you that a Well-Formulated Ketogenic diet is very specific.
-I get clients all the time that claim they eat keto but when we dive into what they are consuming, I wouldn’t be in ketosis if I ate what they were consuming.
-I have clients who are so metabolically damaged that even adding lemon to their water can take them out of ketosis.
+I get clients all the time that are eating keto but when we dive into what they are consuming, I would be gaining weight too if I ate what they were consuming.
+Having higher ketones does not mean better fat burning.

 A Well-Formulated Ketogenic Diet also does not have the ill effects of when people first go low carb such as feeling tired, depressed and having heavy legs when walking up the stairs.
 A common mistake is that people start adding in fruits and more carbohydrates because they “feel better” when they add in carbs.
 The problem was their diet wasn’t Well-Formulated.
 When you first start a low carb or ketogenic diet you lose a lot of water weight.
 When clients first adapt to the keto-adapted lifestyle, one of the first side effects is a rapid improvement in insulin sensitivity.
 Eating low-carb causes insulin levels fall quickly, and your body starts to banish insulin resistance.
 As insulin levels fall, the kidneys begin to promptly release fluid.
 One common complaint I get from clients when they first adopt this lifestyle is that they are up in the middle of the night urinating more than usual.
 This will go away eventually, which is a good thing, but there is also some bad news that comes along with it.